ingadhoc/sale/sale_usability/README.rst

 #.
 Add button to force "invoiced" only for admin with tec features
 #.
 Add currency field on SO lines to display monetary widget with currency symbol (TODO checkl and remove on v10)
 #.
 Add tracking to payment term and pricelist on sale orders
+#.
+Add option to show SO reference field on tree view and on main section of form view

 Installation
 ============